Walter Bathurst: Life

 He had no further service until 1824, when he commissioned the 74-gun Genoa which, on 20 October 1827, formed part of the fleet commanded by Sir Edward Codrington at Navarino.
-The accident of position caused the Genoas loss to be very heavy; her list of killed considerably exceeded that of any other ship in the fleet, and included Bathurst.
+The accident of position caused the Genoas loss to be very heavy; her list of killed considerably exceeded that of any other ship in the fleet, and included Bathurst, who died of his wounds on 21 October.
 Codrington wrote a personal letter of condolence to Bathurst's widow, the mother of five children.
 One of these, following his father's steps, entered the navy, and had attained the rank of commander, when he died at an early age.